-During hot weather months, it doesn’t take much of a thermostat tweak to send your energy bills soaring.
+During hot weather, it doesn’t take much of a thermostat tweak to send your energy bills soaring.
 The question is: how can you best manage cooling costs without sacrificing comfort?

-“We will be tempted to crank the air conditioner, but it’s a drain on the power grid, an inefficient use of energy, and a huge expense,” says Suzanne Jones, vice president of the Association of Energy Services Professionals.
+“We will be tempted to crank the air conditioner, but it’s a drain on the power grid, an inefficient use of energy, and a huge expense,” says David Mayer, OUC Sustainability Supervisor.
 “There are smart ways to stay cool and remain energy efficient.”

 You might think your thermostat can handle the task all by itself, but the truth is, it needs a little help to get the job done.
-So, here are some of the best ways to save energy and beat the heat, based on suggestions from Jones, government sources, and OUC:
+So, here are some of the best ways to save energy and beat the heat, based on suggestions from Mayer and government sources:

 1. Use a smart thermostat